 As provided in Section 121.4501, Florida Statutes, eligible FRS members may elect to participate in the Investment Plan in lieu of the FRS Pension Plan.
 County employees participating in DROP are not eligible to participate in the Investment Plan.
 Employer and employee contributions, including amounts contributed to individual member's accounts, are defined by law, but the ultimate benefit depends in part on the performance of investment funds.
 Benefit terms, including contribution requirements, for the Investment Plan are established and may be amended by the Florida Legislature.
 The Investment Plan is funded with the same employer and employee contribution rates that are based on salary and membership class (Regular Class, Elected County Officers, etc.) as the FRS Pension Plan.
 Contributions are directed to individual member accounts, and the individual members allocate contributions and account balances among various approved investment choices.
-Costs of administering the Investment Plan, including the FRS Financial Guidance Program, are funded through an employer contribution of 0.06% of payroll and by forfeited benefits of plan members.
-See FRS Pension Plan contribution rates in the Contributions section of this note for more information.
+Costs of administering the Investment Plan, including the FRS Financial Guidance Program, are funded through an employer contribution rates in the SRS Pension Plan contribution rates in the Contributions section of this note for more information.